 Members volunteer their time throughout the year for community service-related events, gem shows, and other activities.

-They are currently held at the Sacramento County Cooperative Building on the SECOND Thursday of every month at 7pm.
+They are currently held at the Sacramento County Cooperative Building on the FIRST Thursday of every month at 7pm.

 Our Junior Rockhound Meetings are on the same evening, at 6pm.

 The address for the Sacramento County Cooperative Building is: